GabrielAlmeidaFlores/AWS-Certified-Associate/Monitoring and Logging/README.md

 #### Datapoint

-Represents a single data entry in a metric, consisting of:
+A CloudWatch datapoint is a single data element representing a measurement collected from a CloudWatch metric at a specific time.
+Datapoints are used to monitor and analyze the performance and health of AWS resources or custom metrics.
+A Datapoint consisting of:

 - **Timestamp**: The time the data point was recorded.